Rows vs GitHub Copilot: Which is Better in 2026?

 Choose Rows if you need:

-- ✓ Business teams automating data reports and dashboards
+- ✓ Business teams automating weekly reports from live data sources

 Choose GitHub Copilot if you need: